Car Insurance Premium Financing: Pay Monthly or Pay in Full?

 Planning to switch insurers soon Pay monthly — avoid short-rate cancellation loss

-High annual premium ($2,000+) Pay in full — fee savings are amplified
+High annual premium ($2,000+) Pay in full — fee and discount savings are amplified

 Pincher's Pro Tip